corintai/corint-decision/docs/dsl/overall.md

 # CORINT Risk Definition Language (RDL)
 ## Overall Specification (v0.1)

 **RDL is the domain-specific language used by CORINT (Cognitive Risk Intelligence) to define rules, rule groups, reasoning logic, and full risk‑processing pipelines.**
-It enables modern hybrid risk engines to combine deterministic logic with LLM‑based reasoning in a unified, explainable, high‑performance format.
+It enables modern hybrid risk engines to combine deterministic logic with external data sources and APIs in a unified, explainable, high‑performance format.

 ---